 Now, this portion of the deposition may be emotional for you, and that’s ok.
 Honestly, it’s completely understandable.
 Although this isn’t the most important part of your deposition, it will, more than likely, be the most difficult part for you to answer.
 Just know, for both attorneys and the recorder, this isn’t our first rodeo.
 We know to expect difficulty, and believe it or not, lawyers are typically very reasonable people.

 A personal injury deposition, similar to interviewing, is one of those times where it’s easy to become hyper-aware of everything you do, and that’s ok.
 It’s expected.

-You know that every sentence, word choice, gesture will be noticed and recorded.
+You know that every sentence, word choice, and gesture will be noticed and recorded.
 This fact, in itself, causes personal injury victims to stress themselves out or clam up.

 However, you’ll be prepared for the questions.
 We will make sure of that, beforehand.

-Here’s a few other tips to consider and start working on, for during the deposition:
+Here are a few other tips to consider and start working on, for during the deposition:

 Deposition Tip #1 – Dress and act professionally.